dvdbisong/dvdbisong.github.io/gcp-ml-seminar/keras.md

 From the code block above, observe the following steps:
 - The Keras Functional API is used to construct the model in the custom `model_fn` function.
 Note how the layers are constructed from the Input `tf.keras.layers.Input` to the output.
 Also observe how the model is built using `tf.keras.Model`.
 - After training the model using `model.fit()`, the weights of the model are saved to a Hierarchical Data Format (HDF5) file with the extension `.h5` by calling `model.save_weights(/save_path)`.
 - Using the model function `model_fn`, we create a new model instance, this time using the evaluation dataset.
-The weights of the trained model and loaded into the evaluation model by calling `eval_model.load_weights(/save_path)`.
+The weights of the trained model are loaded into the evaluation model by calling `eval_model.load_weights(/save_path)`.
 - The variable `history` stores the metrics for the model at each time epoch returned by the callback function of the method `.fit()`.

 ### Model Visualization with Keras